Terminal railway station

 Terminal station is a station in Arifiye, Turkey.
 It is serviced by Adaray commuter trains operating between Arifiye and Adapazarı.
-Terminal station was opened on 28 May 2013 along with the opening of the Adaray line and is one four new stations built on the 8.4 km railway to Adapazarı.
+Terminal station was opened on 28 May 2013 along with the opening of the Adaray line and is one of four new stations built on the 8.4 km railway to Adapazarı.
 The new Adapazarı Bus Terminal is located adjacent to the station.

-Adaray service has been indefinitely suspended as of 12 December 2016.
+Adaray service was suspended on 12 December 2016, only resuming on 29 October 2024.